-The respective proportions of men and women on the Board, in senior executive positions and across the whole organisation are set out in the following table.
-"Senior Executive" for these purposes means Key Management Personnel and officers of the Company.
+The respective proportions of men and women on the Board, in senior executive and leadership positions and across the whole organisation as at 30 June 2024 are set out in the following table.
+"Senior Executive" for these purposes means Key Management Personnel and roles reporting directly to the Managing Director.
+"Leadership" positions for these purposes include Senior Leaders, Managers, Superintendents and Supervisors.

-Proportion of women as at 30 June 2022

-Whole organisation 12 out of 43 (28%)

-Senior executive positions 0 out of 3 (0%)

-Board 1 out of 7 (14%)
+Female Male Female Participation Whole organisation 70 246 43 out of 316 (22%) Leadership positions 14 62 14 out of 76 (18%) Senior executive positions 0 6 0 out of 6 (0%) Board 2 4 2 out of 6 (33%)